 Twenty-two years later, he runs an organization with thirty-two staff and programs of its own.
 Nine social workers on staff now.
 He had none when he started.
 "That was a huge relief," he told me.

 One of those programs is Martha's Hope, a center to end homelessness in Anniston.
 United Way purchased the building from Anniston First UMC: a two-story complex the congregation called the Bridge, gym and kitchen and meeting rooms and a literal bridge connecting it to the education wing.
 Same campus where Shannon and I first crossed paths, back when he was in conversations with the staff about hosting a warming station.
+Kyle Bryan runs it now.
+He was in that hallway the day Shannon stopped to ask my name.

 Don't be afraid to dream.